-PSY 303 Biblical Foundations of Counseling (3)

-[Prerequisites: General Psychology (PSY 103) and Introduction to Counseling (PSY 213)]

-This course provides students with foundational biblical concepts of counseling, providing practical application of principles learned through lecture, small group and whole class interaction as well as self-study and oral presentation formats.
+PSY 303 Biblical Foundations of Counseling (3) [Prerequisites: PSY 103: General Psychology and PSY 213:Introduction to Counseling] This course provides students with foundational biblical concepts of counseling, providing practical application of principles learned through lecture, small group and whole class interaction as well as self-study and oral presentation formats.
 The student will ultimately be challenged to examine his/her worldview toward counseling in the light of biblical principles.

-PSY 313 Marriage and Family Therapy (3)

-[Prerequisites: General Psychology (PSY 103) and Introduction to Counseling (PSY 213)]

-This course focuses on the importance of the family as the foundational biblical and social institution.
+PSY 313 Marriage and Family Therapy (3) [Prerequisites: PSY 103:General Psychology and PSY 213: Introduction to Counseling] This course focuses on the importance of the family as the foundational biblical and social institution.
 Students will develop an understanding of the biblical teaching on marriage and family, skills for assessment and counseling, and resources for referring as necessary to build healthy marriages and families.

-PSY 323 Crisis Counseling (3)

-[Prerequisites: General Psychology (PSY 103) and Introduction to Counseling (PSY 213)]

-This course provides students with the opportunity to explore the dynamics, components, goals, and process of crisis counseling, providing practical application.
+PSY 323 Crisis Counseling (3) [Prerequisites: PSY 103:General Psychology and PSY 213:Introduction to Counseling] This course provides students with the opportunity to explore the dynamics, components, goals, and process of crisis counseling, providing practical application.
 This course will primarily focus on suicide crisis, crisis within family dynamics, divorce crisis, and crisis arising out of grief and loss.

-PSY 333 Conflict Counseling (3)

-[Prerequisites: General Psychology (PSY 103) and Introduction to Counseling (PSY 213)] Students will be introduced to the basic components of conflict resolution, an invaluable tool in all aspects of life and ministry.
+PSY 333 Conflict Counseling (3) [Prerequisites: PSY 103:General Psychology and PSY 213:Introduction to Counseling] Students will be introduced to the basic components of conflict resolution, an invaluable tool in all aspects of life and ministry.
 The student will participate in role plays, practice writing agreements and discuss mediation history and theory.
 Emphasis will also be placed on developing and implementing a Christian framework for conflict resolution.

-PSY 343 Holy Spirit in Counseling (3)
+PSY 343 Holy Spirit in Counseling (3) [Prerequisites: PSY 103:General Psychology and PSY

-[Prerequisites: General Psychology (PSY 103) and Introduction to Counseling (PSY 213)]

-This course is designed to challenge students to seek a place of intimacy with the Holy Spirit, and to regard the Holy Spirit as the actual Counselor as we seek to minister to those in need.
+213:Introduction to Counseling] This course is designed to challenge students to seek a place of intimacy with the Holy Spirit, and to regard the Holy Spirit as the actual Counselor as we seek to minister to those in need.
 Guided by the Holy Spirit through Scripture, the insights of godly men and women who have sought and found that place of intimacy, and direct communication, students will grow to understand, appreciate, and apply this aspect of the role of the Holy Spirit in counseling settings.
-This course will address the person and work of the Holy Spirit, as well as the Holy Spirit's power, gifts, and fruit as these things relate to Christian counseling.
+This course will address the person and work of the Holy Spirit, as well as the Holy Spirit's power, gifts, and fruit in Christian counseling.